Occ. Code 7862100

 CODE COMPLIANCE SPECIALIST 1

-1. Enforcement, inspection, development or teaching of building or fire code.
+Either 1. the enforcement, inspection, development, or teaching of building or fire codes;

 CODE COMPLIANCE SPECIALIST 2